rakesh-analytics-ops/rakesh-analytics-ops/README.md

 # 💫 About Me:
-I am a Data Analyst transitioning from a professional 3D/CG background, with hands-on experience in Python, SQL, Power BI, and Machine Learning.
+I am a Data Analyst transitioning from a professional 3D/CG Production background, with hands-on experience in Python, SQL, Power BI, Tableau, and Machine Learning.

-My experience in CG production has given me strong problem-solving skills and an understanding of complex, real-world pipelines, which I now apply to analytics and ML projects.
+My 6 years of experience in production environments have strengthened my problem-solving, quality assurance, and process optimization skills, which I now apply to solving business problems through data.

-I enjoy working with real datasets, building dashboards, performing EDA, and deploying analytics solutions as live applications.
+I enjoy working with real-world datasets, building interactive dashboards, performing Exploratory Data Analysis (EDA), and developing data-driven applications that generate actionable insights and support decision-making.

  <br>